vidhsss/hybrid_attention_model/README.md

 The model uses convolution and recurrent neural network based multi-modal hybrid attention framework that leverages the contextual information through biosignals data.
 The proposed approach firstly models each modality through LSTM and Convolution based self attention and then applies bi-modal attention on pairwise modalities and tries to learn the contributing features amongst them.
 The results demonstrate the applicability of brain-computer interface using multimodal biosignals  and  attention networks for quantifying cognitive load in well-validated problem-solving tasks.
 These quantitative cognitive load metrics could help with the design of domains that require real-time problem solving, such as e-learning, psychometric examinations, military training, and more.

+Running instructions
+Open and run the notebook on Colab